For over 50 years, the Structural Awards have showcased the world's most cutting edge engineering achievements.

 Presented to individuals who have made a unique and outstanding contribution to the advancement of structural engineering.

 The prize was first presented in 1922, to Professor Henry Adams.
 Other past recipients include Felix Candela, Ove Arup, Oleg Kerensky and Edmund Happold.

 Celebrating outstanding individual accomplishment by members, and the best articles featured in The Structural Engineer and Structures.
-Awards are presented annually during an event in June.
+Awards are presented annually during a special event.